Gignite/the-cure/README.md

 ```

 For more information on the cure start with "General Usage"
 and work your way from there.

-The API is minimal so there is
-not much to learn.
+And relax!
+The API is minimal so there is not much to learn.

  - [General Usage](https://github.com/Gignite/the-cure/wiki/general-usage)
  - [Models and Mappers](https://github.com/Gignite/the-cure/wiki/models-and-mappers)